dcelaj/exercise-game-builder/README.md

 If you plan to create your own models to detect different kinds of poses as input, a helper file is included to capture pose data and a training file for creating a random forest classifier in scikit using that data.
 You can use a different model - just update the exercise detection function in the Pose_Estimation class to use your own model (make sure to import the proper libraries if you aren't using scikit learn).
 I personally recomment sticking to a random forest classifier, as it's generally good "out of the box" when it comes to high dimensional data with few training examples, and inference calculation time is relatively fast compared to other multi-class classifiers.
 That being said, ML model performance depends on a ton of factors and can often be counterintuitive - if you build a model that works particularly well, please feel free to share it!

 **Addendum:** It's important to acknowledge that while ML and AI are extremely useful tools, they are imperfect and prone to bias.
-Furthermore, many corporations have felt emboldened to scrape data from unconsenting netizens to train their models.
-In addition to this being a violation of privacy, it also results in undocumented training datasets which cannot be easily checked for bias.
+Furthermore, many corporations have felt emboldened to scrape data from **unconsenting netizens and artists** to train their models.
+In addition to this being a **violation of ethics**, it also results in undocumented training datasets which cannot be easily checked for problems.

 I have trained the random forest models myself, and since I am only one person with one body, there might be some overfitting.
 To mitigate this, I have provided some tools to make your own training data.
-As for the mediapipe pose estimation model, they do not explicitly say which dataset they use; However, as the scale of the dataset is small enough to where they have all been human labelled, I would hope the researchers have taken the proper ethical considerations.
+As for the mediapipe pose estimation model, they do not explicitly say which dataset they use; However, as the scale of the dataset is small enough to where they have all been human labelled, it gives me hope that the researchers have taken the proper ethical considerations - both to mitigate bias and to respect the wishes of the people in the training images.

 <br>